Our Worship Services

 Sunday 11:25 am

-In-person and online more casual Sanctuary service with eclectic music from our 11:25 band and vocalist.
+In-person and online more casual sanctuary service with eclectic music from our 11:25 band and vocalist.
+Holy communion offered on first Sunday of each month.
 Infant/toddler care offered.
-Approximately 30 minutes long.
+Approximately 40 minutes long.

 Rituals of Faith

 Our worship life includes opportunities to celebrate and acknowledge the important rituals of faith that happen in our lives, including baptism, Holy Communion, marriage ceremonies, confirmation, and funerals and memorial services.
 We celebrate the two sacraments of baptism and Holy Communion, as taught by Jesus.
 A sacrament is a visible act done by humans in which God is at work.
 It’s a visible sign of God’s grace and love for us through Jesus Christ.
 To inquiry about any of these special worship opportunities, please contact our Main Office (330-650-4048, email@example.com).